jsa4000/homelab-ops/infrastructure/cluster/README.md

 These steps are done by the `dietpi-init.sh` script automatically.

 1. Prepare the SD card with the DietPI image (`DietPi_OrangePi5-ARMv8-Bookworm.img.xz`).
-Only the first time for the first device.
 2. Remove all the data from SDD or destination storage.
 3. Copy the image to the SDD or block storage (using `dd` or any other method)
 4. Copy the scripts to the SD card and ssh public key (using `scp` or `sftp`)